Cognigy/Documentation/docs/en/docs/ai/endpoints/voice-gateway.md

 you need to add a [Handover to Agent](../nodes/service/handover-to-agent.md) Node in your voice Flow.
 This Node transfers the conversation from the voice agent to the human agent.

+In this example, an end user seeks billing assistance and interacts with actors in a customer service system via text-to-speech and speech-to-text technologies.

+**End User:** Calls the customer service line.
+Speaks to the voice agent.
+Example: `Hello, I need assistance with my billing inquiry`.<br>
+**Voice Agent:** Transcribes user's speech into text using _speech-to-text_ technology.
+Example: `Hello, I need assistance with my billing inquiry`.<br>
+**Voice Agent:** Determines the need for human assistance.
+Initiates handover to the human agent via handover provider.<br>
+**Human Agent:** Receives a conversation script containing user's query.<br>
+**Human Agent:** Types response on interface.
+Example: `Hello, thank you for reaching out.
+Let me check your billing details`.<br>
+**Voice Agent:** Receives human agent's typed response.
+Converts the text message into speech using _text-to-speech_ technology.<br>
+**End User:** Hears human agent's response spoken by voice agent.
+Example: `Hello, thank you for reaching out.
+Let me check your billing details`.<br>
+**End User / Human Agent:** The conversation between the end user and the human agent continues until the issue is resolved or the interaction is concluded.

 ### Multilingual Support

 Within the Handover Settings, you can use translation into other languages.